Class of 2019

 While at Notre Dame, Bryce is studying Computer Science and minoring in Engineering Corporate Practice.
 For his Social Justice summer, Bryce spent 10 weeks in Villa Allende, Argentina, working with schools to improve education and promote the presence of STEM education in the curriculum.
-During his sophomore year, he was appointed as the Director of Campus Technology in Student Government and served this term through April 2017, working to advance the technological resources available to students and better connect Notre Dame to the greater South Bend region.
+On campus, he has served as Director of Campus Technology in Student Government through April 2017, and then as an officer in the Entrepreneurship Society during the 2017-2018 school year.

 - Areas of Study: Electrical Engineering